|

 La Romanesca

-La Romanesca has been a leading force in early music in Australia since 1978, and has developed a special interest in the performance of mediaeval monophonic and polyphonic song, although the groups repertory spans the twelfth to seventeenth centuries.
-La Romanesca has toured widely throughout Europe, the United States and Asia, appearing at major festivals at home and abroad.
+A leading force in early music in Australia since 1978, La Romanesca has developed a special interest in the performance of mediaeval monophonic and polyphonic song, although the group's repertory spans the twelfth to seventeenth centuries.

 Hartley Newnham performs music ranging from Troubadour songs to the avant-garde.
 He has performed and broadcast in many major musical European musical centres and, together with pianist Nicholas Routley, has premiered many new works.